tonirturro/angularJS-to-angular/README.md

 * step8  : Adapt build to Angular components.
 * step9  : Migrate components not depending on ui-lib.
 * step10 : Migrate components depending on ui-lib.
+* step11 : Use Ng-uUi-Lib from main conponent and remove UiLib

 To go to a particular step: